1987 Mecca incident: Background

 Iran and Saudi Arabia have been called "bitter regional rivals" on "opposing sides of bloody conflicts in Syria, Yemen, and Iraq".
-This is in part for theological reasons — namely the differences between the two Islamic schools of thought that their governments adhere to.
+This is in part for theological reasons—namely the differences between the two Islamic schools of thought that their governments adhere to.
 The Wahhabi sect of Sunni Islam has both long supported the ruling House of Saud of the Kingdom of Saudi Arabia, and long opposed Shi'i Islam as a sect deviant from true Islam.
-Iranian Shia majority and Shi'i government were well aware of Wahhabi antagonism towards them and the "history of mistrust" between Shi‘i pilgrims and Sunni hosts "stretches back as far as the sixteenth century".
+Iranian Shia majority and Shi'i government were well aware of Wahhabi antagonism towards them and the "history of mistrust" between Shi'i pilgrims and Sunni hosts "stretches back as far as the sixteenth century".
 Adding to this was the revolutionary antagonism of Ayatollah Ruhollah Khomeini and his anti-American, anti-monarchy Iranian Revolutionary followers against the pro-American royal rulers of Saudi Arabia.
 In a 1987 public address Khomeini declared that "these vile and ungodly Wahhabis are like daggers which have always pierced the heart of the Muslims from the back".
 He announced that Mecca was in the hands of "a band of heretics", (i.e. the House of Saud).

-Additionally, the incident occurred during the last phase of the bloody Iran-Iraq War (1980-1988).
+Additionally, the incident occurred during the last phase of the Iran–Iraq War (1980–1988).
 Although, at least from the Iraqi side, the conflict was not primarily religious, Saddam Hussein's government did play into concerns by Sunni rulers in the region who relied on religious authority for their position in order to gain their support.
 This provided fertile ground for sectarian tensions between Saudi Arabia (who started supporting Iraq) and Iran leading up to the events in 1987.

-Serious loss of life at Hajj occurs periodically (in 1990, 1994, 1998, 2001, 2004, 2006, 2015); not surprising in a situation where two million or more pilgrims "all trying to do the same thing in the same place on the same day" while speaking different languages, and are vulnerable to death from suffocation or being physically crushed in the press of the crowd.
+Serious loss of life at Hajj has occurred periodically (in 1990, 1994, 1998, 2001, 2004, 2006, 2015); not surprising in a situation where two million or more pilgrims "all trying to do the same thing in the same place on the same day" while speaking different languages, and are vulnerable to death from suffocation or being physically crushed in the press of the crowd.
 In 2015, an estimated 2,400 pilgrims, including more than 400 Iranians, were killed in a stampede, that led to a "war of words" between Iran and Saudi Arabia that reached a "fever pitch".